 - Columnist/feature writer for The Bluffton Icon

-A liberal arts education provides a guided balance between nurturing your existing strengths and diving face-first into some new thing you’re terrible at.
+A liberal arts education provides a guided balance between nurturing strengths and expanding interests, cultural awareness and empathy.

 - Engl 102 - ESL:Intermediate Listening/Speaking